crystal-lang/crystal-book/guides/writing_shards.md

 - Document your code with comments.
 All of it.
 Even the private methods.
 - Crystal has [a built-in documentation generator](../conventions/documenting_code.md).
 Use it!

-Run `crystal doc` to convert your code and comments into interlinking API documentation.
-Open the files in the `/doc/` directory with a web browser to see how your documentation is looking along the way.
+Run `crystal docs` to convert your code and comments into interlinking API documentation.
+Open the files in the `/docs/` directory with a web browser to see how your documentation is looking along the way.

 See below for instructions on hosting your compiler-generated docs on GitHub Pages.